15A NCAC 13B .1680 LEACHATE STORAGE REQUIREMENTS

 (e) Surface impoundment requirements.

-(1) Any surface impoundment shall be constructed so that the bottom elevation of liquid is a minimum of four feet above the seasonal high ground-water table and bedrock.
+(1) Any surface impoundment shall be constructed so that the bottom elevation of liquid is no less than four feet above the seasonal high groundwater table and bedrock.

-(2) At a minimum, surface impoundments shall be designed and constructed with a liner system equivalent to the liner system for the landfill unit generating the liquid.
+(2) Surface impoundments shall be designed and constructed with a liner system equivalent to the liner system for the landfill unit generating the liquid.

-(A) A surface impoundment designed and constructed to store leachate from a new MSWLF unit shall include a composite liner which conforms to the requirements of Rule .1624; or
+(A) A surface impoundment designed and constructed to store leachate from a MSWLF unit shall include a composite liner which conforms to the requirements of Rule .1624 of this Section.

-(3) Construction of the liner system components shall be consistent with the pertinent requirements set forth in Rule .1624(b)(8) and (9); and a construction quality assurance report shall be prepared by the project engineer.
+(3) Construction of the liner system components shall be consistent with the pertinent requirements set forth in Rule .1624(b)(8), (b)(9), and (b)(10) of this Section; and a construction quality assurance report shall be prepared by the project engineer.

 (4) The top liner shall be protected from degradation and damage.

 (5) A minimum of two feet of freeboard shall be maintained in the surface impoundment.
-Odor and vector control shall be practiced when necessary.
+Odor and vector control shall be practiced.

-(6) A ground-water monitoring system shall be installed and sampled in a manner consistent with the ground-water monitoring requirements for MSWLF units as set forth in Rules .1631 through .1637, of this Section, or using an alternative monitoring system approved by the Division.
+(6) A groundwater monitoring system shall be installed and sampled in a manner consistent with or equivalent to the groundwater monitoring requirements for MSWLF units as set forth in Rules .1630 through .1637 of this Section.

 (7) An operation plan shall be prepared and followed for operation of the surface impoundment.